GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 clear enough concepts.

-* Read "Real World Haskell" by Bryan O'Sullivan, Don Stewart, and John Goerzen, which tells how it is painful and futile to build something more complex than "Hello, World" in a purely functional way without industry-grade tooling and frameworks.
+* Read "Real World Haskell" by Bryan O'Sullivan, Don Stewart, and John Goerzen, which tells how it is painful and futile to build something more complex than "Hello, World!" in a purely functional way without industry-grade tooling and frameworks.
-In this sense the book has lost absolutely nothing for almost 15 years of its existence.
+In this sense, the book has lost absolutely nothing for almost 15 years of its existence.

+* "Functional Programming Made Easier" by Charles Scalfani adds a yet another dimension of despair.
+In two thousand pages of fine print it explains that you can not skillfully build functional abstractions without the knowledge of category theory and attempts to teach you some of it along the way.

 * If you are still struggling, read [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide) which demonstrates how to do things in a purely functional way in JavaScript.